samcook/RedLock.net/README.md

 };
 var redisLockFactory = new RedisLockFactory(endPoints);
 ```

+If you require more detailed configuration for the redis instances you are connecting to (e.g. password, SSL, connection timeout), you can use the `RedisLockEndPoint` class.

 #### When you want to lock on a resource (giving up immediately if the lock is not available):
 ```csharp